andy-landy/traceback_with_variables/README.md

 * — Should I use it after debugging is over, i.e. *in production*?

     Yes, of course!
-That way it might save you even more time.
+That way it might save you even more time (watch out for sensitive data like passwords and tokens in you logs).
+Note: you can deploy more serious frameworks, e.g. `Sentry` :)

 <br/>